 The default Lando CA should be located at

 ~/.lando/certs/lndo.site.pem.
 If you don't see the cert there, try starting up an app.
 This will generate the CA if its not already there.
 Note that if you change the Lando

-proxyDomain you will have differently named certs and you will likely need to trust these new certs and rebuild your apps for them to propagate.
+domain in the global config you will have differently named certs and you will likely need to trust these new certs and rebuild your apps for them to propagate correctly.